oschwengers/platon/README.md

 ## Database
-Platon depends on a custom database based on MPS, RDS, RefSeq Plasmid database, PlasmidFinder db as well as manually curated MOB HMM models from MOBscan, custom HMM models and oriT sequences from MOB-suite.
+Platon depends on a custom database based on MPS, RDS, RefSeq Plasmid database, PlasmidFinder db as well as manually curated MOB HMM models from MOBscan, custom conjugation and replication HMM models and oriT sequences from MOB-suite.
 This database based on UniProt UniRef90 release 2020_01 can be downloaded here:
 (zipped 1.4 Gb, unzipped 2.4 Gb)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3349651.svg)](https://doi.org/10.5281/zenodo.3349651)